ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

     }
 }
 ```
-#### Subscribing and unsubscribing tags
+#### unsubscribing tags

-Use the following code snippets to allow your devices to get subscriptions, subscribe to a tag, and unsubscribe
+Use the following code snippets to allow your devices to get unsubscribe
 from a tag.

 ```